Safety Policies and Procedures Manual

 4.6.b.ii Non-State Contract Rentals

-Departments may obtain loss damage waiver (LDW) coverage for non-contract rental cars by placing the vehicle rentals on a University Travel Charge Card (see BPPM 95.03).
+Departments may obtain loss damage waiver coverage for non-contract rental cars by placing the vehicle rentals on a University Travel Charge Card (see UPPM 95.03).

 For more information, see the Payment Services Travel Charge Cards website.

-The department determines whether or not to purchase loss damage waiver coverage when renting a vehicle that is not included under the state’s rental contract.
+The department determines whether to purchase loss damage waiver coverage when renting a vehicle that is not included under the state’s rental contract.

-If the department does not obtain liability coverage for a rental vehicle, the Washington Self-Insurance Liability Fund provides excess coverage for third party liability claims, but will not cover damage to the vehicle.
+If the department does not obtain liability coverage for a rental vehicle, the Washington SILP fund provides excess coverage for third party liability claims, but does not cover damage to the vehicle.
 The department is responsible for all repair costs for a rental vehicle if loss damage waiver coverage is not acquired on the vehicle.

-Authorized drivers of privately-owned vehicles (POVs) used for official University business are required to comply with the State of Washington mandatory liability insurance requirements as defined in RCW 46.29 and RCW 46.30.
-See also BPPM 95.11.
+Authorized drivers of privately-owned vehicles used for official University business are required to comply with the State of Washington mandatory liability insurance requirements as defined in RCW 46.29 and RCW 46.30.
+See also UPPM 95.11.

 A driver of a privately-owned vehicle involved in an accident while on official University business may be covered by their private insurance policy.
-This insurance policy is considered “primary” for payment of all losses and/or recoveries arising from an accident while driving a privately-owned vehicle.
-The cost of insurance is considered to be covered by state’s mileage reimbursement rate.
+Thie privately-owned vehicle insurance policy is considered primary for payment of all losses and/or recoveries arising from an accident while driving a privately-owned vehicle.
+The cost of insurance is covered by the state’s mileage reimbursement rate.
 Note: The state does not reimburse state drivers for insurance deductibles.

-The Washington Self-Insurance Liability Fund acts as an “excess policy” in the event third party liability limits of the private insurance policy are exhausted.
-The Fund does not pay for damage to a privately-owned vehicle.
+The Washington SILP fund acts as an “excess policy” in the event that third party liability limits of the private insurance policy are exhausted.
+The fund does not pay for damage to a privately-owned vehicle.
 Under certain circumstances, the state may assist in the defense and settlement of liability claims, including possible lawsuit defense, if warranted and allowed under law.

 4.6.d Legal Assistance